verse-lab/velvet/CaseStudies/Velvet/velvet_documentation.md

 - When using `break`, the `done_with` clause must account for the break condition
 - Loop invariants must hold when `continue` is executed
 - Early returns must satisfy all postconditions at the point of return
+- Early return from within a loop is not supported currently.

 #### Array Operations